heutelbeck/sapl-policy-engine/sapl-documentation/1_2_Introduction.md

 > The comparison `resource.department == subject.department` works for any department without modification.
 > This is an advantage of ABAC over RBAC: instead of creating separate roles like "cardiologyDoctor",
 > "radiologyDoctor", "neurologyDoctor" (and updating them with every new department), one policy handles all
 > departments by comparing attributes.
-Add ten new departments - the policy needs no changes.
+Add ten new departments and the policy needs no changes.
 > Attributes are either sent with the authorization question or looked up dynamically.
 > In this example they come from the authorization question only.

-> **Experiment hands-on:** Try modifying a policy in the [SAPL Playground](https://playground.sapl.io/) - no installation required.
+> **Experiment hands-on:** Try modifying a policy in the [SAPL Playground](https://playground.sapl.io/), no installation required.

 Now let's see how SAPL policies work in practice.